SystemsApproach/book/internetworking/ethernet.rst

 networks.
 Historically, they were more commonly referred to as *bridges* because they were used to “bridge” ethernet segments to build an *extended LAN*.
-But today most networks deploy Ethernet in a point-to-point configuration, with these links interconneted by L2 switches to form a switched Ethernet.
+But today most networks deploy Ethernet in a point-to-point configuration, with these links interconnected by L2 switches to form a switched Ethernet.

 The following starts with the historical perspective (using bridges to